ibm-cloud-docs/vpc/bs_snapshots_manage.md

 Alternatively, click the snapshot's name to view its details.
 You can either access the **Cop Snapshot** option from the **Actions** menu or you can scroll to the remote copies card and click **Create copy**.
 The same provisioning panel opens where you can make the region selection.

-## Deleting remote region copy in the UI
+## Deleting remote region copy in the console
 {: #napshots-remote-copy-delete-ui}
 {: ui}

 Snapshot copies in a remote region are independent from the parent snapshot and the parent volume.
 You can delete them anytime by using the Snapshots for VPC list.

-Use the following steps to delete a remote region copy by using the UI.
+Use the following steps to delete a remote region copy in the console.

 1. In the [{{site.data.keyword.cloud_notm}} console](/login){: external}, go to the **menu** ![menu icon](../icons/icon_hamburger.svg) **> VPC Infrastructure** ![VPC icon](../icons/vpc.svg) **> Storage > Snapshots**.
 2. Click the **Actions** icon ![Actions icon](../icons/action-menu-icon.svg "Actions") in the row of the snapshot that you want to delete.